2025–26 Combined Counties Football League

-The 2025–26 Combined Counties Football League season (known as the 2025–26 Cherry Red Records Combined Counties Football League for sponsorship reasons) will be the 48th in the history of the Combined Counties Football League, a football competition in England.
-The league consists of four divisions: the Premier North, the Premier South, Division One and Division Two.
-Division Two (details beyond the scope of this article) is intended largely for reserve and U23 sides, although it is also open to first teams.
+The 2025–26 Combined Counties Football League season (known as the 2025–26 Cherry Red Records Combined Counties Football League for sponsorship reasons) was the 48th in the history of the Combined Counties Football League, a football competition in England.
+The league consisted of four divisions: the Premier North, the Premier South, Division One and Division Two.
+Division Two (details beyond the scope of this article) was intended largely for reserve and U23 sides, although it was also open to first teams.

 The constitution was announced on 15 May 2025.
 The two Premier Divisions (step 5) promote two clubs each; one each as champions and one each via a four-team play-off.

 Premier Division North

-Premier Division North remains at 20 clubs, after Egham Town and Bedfont Sports were promoted to step 4, Risborough Rangers were transferred to the Spartan South Midlands League Premier Division, and Berks County and Wembley were relegated to Division One.
+Premier Division North remained at 20 clubs, after Egham Town and Bedfont Sports were promoted to step 4, Risborough Rangers were transferred to the Spartan South Midlands League Premier Division, and Berks County and Wembley were relegated to Division One.

 Five new clubs joined the division: